-We're a network of individuals and organisations, co-operating to develop and promote ideas for positive transition towards a relocalised economy that works in the best interests of the people in Kirklees.
-Our focus is on creating an economy that protects and regnerates the environment, that builds wealth locally through positive collaborative action by our anchor institutions, that provides opportunities for co-operative enterprise, building economic democracy for people across Kirklees.
+KSEN is a network of individuals and organisations, concerned with and co-operating to develop and promote ideas for positive transition towards a relocalised economy that works in the best interests of the people and the environment in and around Kirklees.
+Our focus is on creating an economy that protects and regnerates the environment, that builds wealth locally through positive collaborative action by our communities and anchor institutions, that provides opportunities for co-operative enterprise, building economic democracy for people across Kirklees and the wider region.

 The COVID-19 crisis is leading in fairly short order to the shut-down of large parts of our economy.
 The Government has announced measures to help businesses through these very challenging times, but will they be enough?
 Businesses that are able to continue to operate safely are very likely to see major cashflow issues pretty quickly as orders fall away, and some may struggle with suppliers who have no option but to shut down their operations.
 We are currently working to establish a mutual credit network for Kirklees, which offers a away for businesses that are able to continue operating to trade with other businesses, even where they may not have all of the cash required to fund purchases.
 A mutual credit network is essentially an organised system of exchange using credits, built on trust, transparency and co-operation.